rmmanfred/MIPS_Assembler/README.md

 - ...

 ## Limitations and Errors
-- Limited to ... instructions
+- Limited to instructions and data specified above
 - Known errors when encountering ...

 ## Usage and Testing